khwla2030/Booking-dataset/README.md

 # Problem Statement:

 Usually the hotel prices these days are very high during the year due to the Ramadan season, but this year we have COVID-19.
-We want to know how COVID-19 affects hotal prices, and Is there a relationship between the services provided and the prices?
+We want to know how COVID-19 affects hotel prices, and Is there a relationship between the services provided and the prices?